 AMBITION AND VISION

 YT wants to make the trust sector more transparent, conduct an active dialogue with all stakeholders and thus contribute to raise the sector’s quality of service to a higher level.
-Also, in order to be able to offer perspective on continuity in the longer term for both clients and professionals.
+Additionally we want to be able to offer perspective on continuity in the longer term for both clients and professionals.

 MEETINGS AND EVENTS

-Through the meetings organised by Young Trust on a regular basis, young professionals can expand their network and broaden their professional perspective.
+Through the regular meetings organised by Young Trust, young professionals can expand their network and broaden their professional perspective.
 The meetings focus on networking and education.

 - During informal events, YT offers young professionals the chance to take a peek inside another office, to meet other professionals, and to share experiences in an informal atmosphere.